ohjho/starter_guide_face_recog/_text_files/primer.md

 ## Face Detection vs Face Recognition
 **Detection** is a two-class classification: Face vs. Non-face

-In contrast, **Recognition** is a multi-class classification: One-face vs. All Faces
+In contrast, **Recognition** is a multi-class classification: Many Trained Faces.

+We are going to dive into each in greater depth to illustrate the difference.

 ## Face Detection
 Face detection is the process of finding faces in pictures or videos (recorded or real time).
-It has already been implemented to areas such as auto focusing camera.
+It has already been implemented in areas such as auto focusing camera.

 Detecting a face is generally easier than recognising the face of a specific person.
 All human faces shares some universal properties.
-For example, the eyes region is relatively darker than its neighbour pixels; and the nose and forehead region is brighter.
+For example, the eye region is relatively darker than its neighbouring pixels; and the nose and forehead regions are brighter.

-Therefore face detection algorithm searches general human face features as segments in the whole image.
+In short, a face detection algorithm searches general human face features as segments in the given image.

 ### Face Detection Methods
 #### Viola-Jones Method (aka Haar Cascades), 2001